 BenBella also excels in the business category, with a mix of popular and inspirational titles such as the New York Times bestsellers Custom Nation, Three Simple Steps, The Entrepreneur Equation, and Networking is a Contact Sport, and strong long-term sellers such as Traction and The Zen of Social Media Marketing.

-BenBella has a strong list of true crime/pop culture titles, with bestselling books such as Pretty Little Killers, Presumed Guilty, and What Really Happened.
-BenBella publishes the very successful Smart Pop series, a collection of smart and entertaining critical examinations of television, movies, comics, and books.
-BenBella also publishes extensively in self-help, popular science, and current events.
+BenBella has a strong list of pop culture/celebrity titles, with bestselling books such as The Actor’s Life, The Geraldo Show, Pretty Little Killers, Presumed Guilty, and Family Don’t End with Blood.
+BenBella publishes the very successful Smart Pop Books, a collection of smart and entertaining critical examinations of television, movies, comics, and books.

 Book publishing is going through profound changes.
 The future is unpredictable.
 This is what makes publishing such a fascinating business to be in.
 But even with all the change, we think a few essentials will always remain: